MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ## Columns

-The **columns** Markdown extension gives Docs authors the ability to add column-based content layouts that are more flexible and powerful than basic Markdown tables, which are only suited for true tabular data.
+The **columns** Markdown extension gives authors the ability to add column-based content layouts that are more flexible and powerful than basic Markdown tables, which are only suited for true tabular data.
 You can add up to four columns, and use the optional `span` attribute to merge two or more columns.

 While the **columns** extension still works, we no longer recommend it for creating custom layouts.
-We've found that many custom column layouts have accessibility issues or otherwise violate Docs style guidelines.
+We've found that many custom column layouts have accessibility issues or otherwise violate the style guidelines.
 Don't create custom layouts.
-Use standard Docs features.
+Use standard Microsoft Learn features.

 The syntax for columns is as follows: